Anantha-Rao12/Anantha-Rao12.github.io/_pages/about.md

 - Broad research interests: Quantum information, Quantum algorithms, Condensed matter physics, Machine learning and deep learning.
 - During my master's thesis, I worked with IBM Research on developing new variational quantum algorithms for [generative machine learning](https://en.wikipedia.org/wiki/Generative_model).
 - At IISER Pune, I work with <a href="http://www.iiserpune.ac.in/~santh/" target="_blank">Prof MS Santhanam</a> on various problems related to quantum chaos, many-body localization, and quantum search algorithms.
-- In 2021, I co-founded and led the software team of <a href=“https://curembiotech.com/” target=“_blank”>Curem Biotech</a>, the first student-led startup at IISER Pune.
+- In 2021, I co-founded and led the software team of <a href="https://curembiotech.com/" target="_blank">Curem Biotech</a>, the first student-led startup at IISER Pune.
-- I am an avid supporter of FOSS (Free and Open source software) and have also contributed to various open source organizations (Julia, iGEM and ML4SCI)
+- An avid supporter of FOSS (Free and Open source software), I also write-code for various open source organizations (Julia, iGEM and ML4SCI)

 ## Other interests
 - Hackathons (quantum/classical), seminars on trends in academia+industry and problem-solving sessions are some of the events that interest me.